LAKERS TOGETHER: Find out information about COVID-19

 More info on what copyright doesn’t do, from the U.S. Copyright Office:

 Creators today don’t have to do anything to get copyright in the content they create.
 Any work that qualifies is automatically protected by copyright from the moment it is first "fixed in a tangible medium of expression" - recorded in some physical or digital format.
 Publication is not a requirement for copyright protection, and even formal registration is purely optional.
 There is also no requirement to include a copyright notice, date, the “circled c” © symbol, or any other information on the work in order to own a copyright.

 Copyrights can be registered with the U.S. Copyright Office by any legal owner, at any time during the term of copyright protection.
 There is a nominal fee for registration, and a copy of the work must be deposited with the Copyright Office.
 Registration is most useful for commercial works and for copyright owners who are likely to pursue legal action against infringement.
 More information is available in the Copyright Office FAQ.

 For works created today, copyright protection starts automatically as soon as a work is created, and lasts for 70 years after the death of the creator.

-Because copyright terms have been changed several times, the term lengths for older works vary widely, based on a large number of factors.
+Because copyright terms have been changed several times, the term lengths for older works vary widely, based on many factors.